ojhsmith/APK/README.md

 <h2>Background</h2>

 In Sweden the alcohol consumption is limited to the offers of 'Systembolaget'.
 I built this app as a fun way for me to learn Swift and I am grateful for any feedback on the code.
-As it is my first project I kept it small but more features are planned for the future such as inegration with the API from Systembolaget.
+As it is my first project I kept it small but more features are planned for the future such as integration with the API from Systembolaget.

 <h2>Usage</h2>